 Additionally, we have been involved in numerous developments in class action law.
 For example, several attorneys in our group were instrumental in the passage of the Class Action Fairness Act, which expanded federal jurisdiction over class actions and prevents plaintiffs from “forum shopping” by filing their claims in state courts known to be plaintiff-friendly.
 We also regularly represent the Product Liability Advisory Council and the U.S. Chamber of Commerce as amici in appeals involving important class action principles.

 Skadden was named 2022 Washington, D.C.
-Litigation Department of the Year by The National Law Journal, 2021 Litigation Department of the Year by New York Law Journal and a finalist in the general litigation category of the New York Law Journal’s 2019 and 2020 Litigation Department of the Year competitions.
+Litigation Department of the Year for Product Liability by The National Law Journal, 2021 Litigation Department of the Year by New York Law Journal and a finalist in the general litigation category of the New York Law Journal’s 2023 and 2022 Litigation Department of the Year competitions.
 We also were named a finalist in The American Lawyer’s 2021 Litigation Department of the Year competition and a finalist in the Products Liability category of the publication’s 2023 competition.
 We were named among Law360’s Product Liability Groups of the Year for 2022.
 We ranked in the top tier for Mass Torts and Consumer Class Actions by Chambers USA 2023.
 In 2022, we were again named to the BTI Consulting Group’s list of top litigation law firms: The BTI Fearsome Foursome.
 BTI Litigation Outlook 2018 also noted Skadden as a Powerhouse in Product Liability Litigation and Class Actions.
 We ranked among the top firms for Products Liability & Benchmark Litigation 2022 and in the top tier for Mass Tort Litigation/Class Actions – Defendants by U.S. News — Best Lawyers Best Law Firms.